Kingdom of Hungary (1920–1946): World War II

 By early 1944, with Soviet forces fast advancing from the east, Hungary was caught attempting to contact the British and the Americans to secretly escape the war and establish an armistice with the Allies.
 On 19 March 1944, the Germans responded by invading Hungary in Operation Margarethe.
 German forces occupied key locations to ensure Hungarian loyalty.
 They placed Horthy under house arrest and replaced Prime Minister Miklós Kállay with a more pliable successor.
-Döme Sztójay, an avid supporter of the Nazis, became the new Hungarian Prime Minister.
+Döme Sztójay, an avid supporter of the Nazis, became the new Hungarian prime minister.
 Sztójay governed with the aid of a Nazi military governor, Edmund Veesenmayer: he legalized the antisemitic and pro-Nazi Arrow Cross Party, started to deport Hungarian Jews en masse to Germany and initiated a violent crackdown on liberal and leftist opposition.
 Increasingly appalled by Sztójay's methods and alarmed by the imminent collapse of the Eastern Front, Horthy was finally able to remove him in August 1944 and replaced him with the more balanced Géza Lakatos.

 By October of the same year, the Hungarians were again caught trying to quit the war, and the Germans launched Operation Panzerfaust.
 They replaced Horthy with Arrow Cross leader Ferenc Szálasi.
-A new pro-German "Government of National Unity" was proclaimed, and it continued the war on the side of the Axis.
-Szálasi did not replace Horthy as Regent, but was appointed as the "Leader of the Nation" (Nemzetvezető) and Prime Minister of the new Hungarian Fascist regime.
-Antisemitic persecution and pogroms increased during Szálasi's regime and his militias were singularly responsible of the murder of 10,000-15,000 Hungarian Jews.
+The Government of National Unity was proclaimed, and it continued the war on the side of the Axis.
+Szálasi did not replace Horthy as regent, but was appointed as the "Leader of the Nation" ("Nemzetvezető") and prime minister of the new "Hungarist state".
+Antisemitic persecution and pogroms increased during Szálasi's regime and his militias were singularly responsible of the murder of 10,000–15,000 Hungarian Jews.

 The new Quisling regime, however, was to be short-lived, for in November 1944 the Red Army had already reached Budapest and a long siege started, while Szálasi fled the capital.
 On 21 December 1944, a Hungarian "Interim Assembly" met in Debrecen, with the approval of the Soviet Union.
 This assembly elected an interim counter-government headed by Béla Miklós, the former commander of the Hungarian First Army.

+The new government declared war on Germany, concluded an armistice with the Allied powers and established People's Tribunals to prosecute accused war criminals in January 1945; in march, it implemented a land reform.
+It acted under the supervision of the Soviet-dominated Allied Control Commission headed by the Soviet marshal Kliment Voroshilov.
+As the Hungarist government retained control over the Hungarian army, the Debrecen government began forming the new army to assist the USSR in the war; however, the Hungarian volunteers were able to create only small units, and the biggest Hungarian unit to fight on the Soviet side was the Volunteer Regiment of Buda.

-Budapest capitulated in February 1945 and the so-called Government of National Unity, now in exile in Munich, was disbanded at the end of March 1945.
+Budapest capitulated in February 1945 and the so-called Government of National Unity, now in exile in Munich, was disbanded at the end of May 1945.